CSI: South Park

 In the fantasy world of television series such as the grotesque fascist forensic-porn wallow CSI and its spin-offs, one need only take an audio recording, however noisy, and tell the taxpayer-paid lab-droid “lose the music”—“isolate the big-boned kid's voice” and that's that: obvious perpetrator fingered, self-evident red herring exonerated, roll credits, swell end theme.
 In the real world, however, audio is rather more messy and the associative comprehension of human meatware still blows away digital signal processing.

 So let's pool the resources of our ears, cochleæ, and brains and come up with a definitive transcription of this passage.
 I have captured CD quality audio of this song from a DVD of the movie in my collection and chopped it up into samples of each word (or apparently compound word) in the passage.
-Because some Web browsers have fits if you link to MP3 audio from a Web page, I've stored these as big gnarly .wav files which, ideally, should simply play when you click on the words linked to them.
-If they don't, it's a matter of how your browser is configured and there's nothing I can do about it.
-If you prefer to scrutinise the audio files offline (avoiding browser compatibility problems and network delays), you can download a Zipped archive of the audio clips in either MP3 (979 Kb) or .wav (11 Mb) format.
+If you have a modern browser which HTML5 audio, you should be able to click on these clips to play them in your browser.
+If this doesn't work, ot you prefer to scrutinise the audio files offline (avoiding browser compatibility problems and network delays), you can download a Zipped archive of the audio clips in either MP3 (979 Kb) or .wav (11 Mb) format.
 The clips are numbered as in the list below, with the prologue numbered 00, the epilogue 23, and the complete finale (included for context) named “complete”.

 Your mission, should you choose to accept it, and your hamster minions agree to join you in this risky endeavour, is to listen to the audio corresponding to each of the adjectives in the list below and make your best estimation of what is actually being said.
 Please send corrections (or confirmations—I'm always open to attaboys!) with the “Send Feedback” button at the bottom of the page.
 (Yes, you have to solve a linear equation, but that's sea-cucumber computation compared to the Fourier filter required to tease information out of the noisy soundtrack.)
 When suggesting words, please include the word number from the table below; for example, if you think that word 18 is “unkempt”, then a message of: